richerarc/prometheus-netcore/README.md

 Support netstandard2.0 and uses the most recent kestrel feature as defined in msdn documentation

-This project uses [prometheus-net](https://github.com/andrasm/prometheus-net) as base, and work the same way.
+This project uses [prometheus-net](https://github.com/andrasm/prometheus-net) as base, and works the same way.
 Usage will be updated as changes are made.

 It's tested on Windows/macOS/Linux with dotnet core 2.0